desaiwang/procedural_landscape/README.md

 # procedural_landscape
-a gh script for generating landscapes based on input curves
+a gh script for generating landscapes based on input curves for streets, rivers and building meshes

 launch grasshopper inside rhino, from example .3dm file for best results